biobakery/homebrew-biobakery/README.md

     * `` $ brew install biobakery_tool_suite ``
 3. Test the install
     * `` $ biobakery_demos --tool all --mode test ``
+    * Testing all tools takes about 45 minutes.

 If you have any issues installing dependencies of the tool suite and you have root permissions, install the [bioBakery Docker images](https://hub.docker.com/u/biobakery/).